konradclapa/hello-world-py/AUTHORING_GUIDE.md

 requires a Google Cloud project with billing enabled, as covered under [Creating and Managing Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-Once you your project created and configured, you'll need to set environment variables to identify the project and resources to be used by tests.
+Once you have your project created and configured, you'll need to set environment variables to identify the project and resources to be used by tests.
 See [testing/test-env.tmpl.sh](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/testing/test-env.tmpl.sh) for a list of all environment variables used by all tests.
 Not every test